Gas Cost Recovery (GCR): How it Affects Your Natural Gas Bill

 Definition of Terms:

-Local Distribution Company (LDC): Your local gas company.
+Local Distribution Company (LDC): Your local natural gas company.

 Reconciliations: Established by PUCO orders, reconciliations are the result of recommendations from both financial and managerial audits and represent the reconciling of records to reflect an actual cost for GCR calculations.